Lincoln Cathedral: Tower clock

+That God may bestow His best., By the advice of Edmund Beckett, Baronet, LL.D., the work of William Potts and Sons, citizens of Leeds, at the expense of the Dean and Chapter, a new Clock was placed in the Tower, A.D.
+1880.

 Bells

 The South West tower of the cathedral contains a fine ring of 13 bells, all cast by John Taylor & Co in Loughborough.
 The back 8 bells were cast in 1913, with 4 new trebles being added in 1927.
 In 1948 a flat 6th was added to allow for ringing on the middle 8 bells.
-The treble bell weighs 5cwt 0qr 2lb (281 kg), with the tenor weighing 23cwt 3qr 23lb (1,217 kg) and striking the note D (nominal 600.0 Hz).
+The treble bell weighs 5cwt 0qr 2 lb (281 kg), with the tenor weighing 23cwt 3qr 23 lb (1,217 kg) and striking the note D (nominal 600.0 Hz).
 The bells are rung from the section of the tower just above The Great West Front, with the ringing chamber having three windows on all but one side.
 The bells themselves are hung below the louvres to minimise tower movement as much as possible.

 Modern history

 Wartime history

 Sometime during the later stages of the Second World War, the accomplished RAF pilot and future Black British civil rights leader, Billy Strachan, almost crashed his aircraft into Lincoln Cathedral.
 Strachan credited this experience with ending his piloting career, as he found it psychologically impossible to continue flying combat missions.

 Lincolnshire was home to many Bomber Command airfields during the Second World War, giving rise to the nickname of "Bomber County".
 The station badge for the nearby RAF Waddington depicts Lincoln Cathedral rising through the clouds.
 Until the opening of the RAF Bomber Command Memorial in 2012, the cathedral had the only memorial in the United Kingdom dedicated to Bomber Command's large losses of aircrew in the Second World War.

 During the war, "priceless British treasures" were placed in a chamber sixty feet beneath the cathedral for safekeeping.
 This did not include the cathedral's copy of Magna Carta as it was on loan in the United States.